 About the Institute

-The Institute was set up in 2002 and has rapidly established itself as a leading centre for those wishing to learn more about complementary therapies and their benefits in the animal kingdom.
-ICAT is a registered training provider with UKRLP and LearnDirect.
+The Institute was set up in 2002 and rapidly established itself as a leading centre for those wishing to learn more about complementary therapies and their benefits in the animal kingdom.

 The Principal